cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Would you show us to the study?" he asked.

+<br><br><br>
+<br><br><br>
+## Chapter 4: The Vanishing Chest

+Lady Blackwood led us down a narrow corridor.

 ![Study](https://raw.githubusercontent.com/cranjesh/images-test/refs/heads/main/Study.webp)

-Lady Blackwood led us down a narrow corridor.
 The air in the study was heavy with dust and disuse.
 I felt an almost palpable stillness, as if the room had been left untouched since the chest disappeared.
 Holmes moved with quiet precision, his gloved fingers brushing over the supply ledger on the desk.

 He flipped through the pages, his brow furrowing.
 "Curious.
 These numbers don’t align with standard military provisions.
 Your son was tracking something far more significant, Lady Blackwood."